Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 ## unsolved bugs

 * On one occassion when the image was clicked it did not flip but no error was given in the console and I repeatedly tested the site and never saw this again.
-As a result I have had to beleive this is a one off random occurrence as I cannot make it happen again.
+As a result I have had to believe this is a one off random occurrence as I cannot make it happen again.

 # Deployment